ofnote/tsanley/README.md

 # tsanley
 ![experimental](https://img.shields.io/badge/stability-experimental-orange.svg)

-Tsanley is a shape analyzer for tensor programs, using popular tensor libraries: `tensorflow`, `pytorch`, `numpy`, ...
+Tsanley is a shape analyzer for tensor programs, using popular tensor libraries: `tensorflow`, `pytorch`, `numpy`.
+Plugs into your existing code seamlessly, with minimal changes.

 Builds upon the library [tsalib](https://github.com/ofnote/tsalib) for specifying, annotating and transforming tensor shapes using **named dimensions**.

 ### Quick Start

-`tsanley` discovers shape errors at runtime by checking the runtime tensor shapes with the user-specified shape annotations.
+`tsanley` discovers shape errors at runtime by checking the runtime tensor shapes against the user-specified shape annotations.
 Tensor shape annotations are specified in the `tsalib` shape shorthand notation, e.g., `x: 'btd'`.

 More details on the shorthand format [here](https://github.com/ofnote/tsalib/blob/master/notebooks/shorthand.md).